leandrosardi/blackops/README.md

 - The list of `.op` scripts to execute are defined in the keys `start_ops` and `stop_ops` of the node descriptor.

-- Both `ops start` and `ops stop` execute one or more `.op` scripts, like the `ops source` does.
+- Both `saas start` and `saas stop` execute one or more `.op` scripts, like the `saas source` does.
 You can define such operations in your configuration file.

 E.g.: